codingPhuc/Learning_Programming_vault/learning block.md

 C++ Primer : By: Stanley B. Lippman, Josée Lajoie, Barbara E. Moo this is a beginner book so I should also read this after i finish
 [[C++ Primer, Fifth Edition (Stanley B. Lippman  Josée Lajoie  Barbara Moo) (Z-Library).pdf]]
 ### How I am going to learn it
-I am going to learn it bases on my [[learning algebra road maps]] detailing thing like amount of time needed to learn, technique to learn the subject and how should I schedule my learning
+I am going to learn it bases on my [[learning Math  Strategy]] detailing thing like amount of time needed to learn, technique to learn the subject and how should I schedule my learning

 using the  10  percentage rule to know the amount of time